jeovazero/caani/README.md

 #### Project

-- [ ] Compile the project with the `-Wall` flag 🙃
+- [x] Compile the project with the `-Wall` flag 🙃
-- [ ] Use a pinned nixpkgs from the channel 20.09
+- [x] Use a pinned nixpkgs from the channel 20.09
-- [ ] Refactor for a better structure
-- [ ] Upgrade the freetype2 library to 0.2.0
+- [x] Upgrade the freetype2 library to 0.2.0
 - [ ] Add a formatter
 - [ ] Distribute some binaries
 - [ ] Tests?
 CI?
 Hlint?